 The applied research continuation course is required of all students writing a research project who are beyond one year in the applied research process.
 Students must register for this course each summer and winter until completion of the applied research project.
-May also be credited for DM7105 The Applied Research Continuation in the Doctor of Ministry department.
 1 hour.